SEEengineering/Unreal-Engine-Environment/README.md

                                                 What I will be using?

 ![](VRimages/titleShadow-1024x341.png)
+C++ is a high-level programming language developed by Bjarne Stroustrup at Bell Labs.
+C++ adds object-oriented features to its predecessor, C. C++ is one of the most popular programming language for graphical applications, such as those that run in Windows and Macintosh environments.

 ![](VRimages/image_31202.jpg)

 I will be using C++ and blueprints to build my Environment for the VR experience.